aglaiak/aglaiak/README.md

 - 👋 Hi, I am Aglaia
-- 👀 I’m interested in Neurosciences
+- 👀 I’m interested in Neurosciences and applications of ML to biological data
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and ML

 <!---
 aglaiak/aglaiak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.